joelmccracken/reddup/README.md

 In interactive mode (with `-i`), `reddup` will interactively help you "reddup" the repository.

-Options include (all of these are TODO):
+Options include:

-- Committing all changes (deleted, staged, unstaged, untracked) as a WIP commit (TODO)
+- Committing all changes (deleted, staged, unstaged, untracked).
-- Push any branch that are unpushed.
-- Push any branch that is unpushed to a new branch.
+- Push any branch that are unpushed to upstream.
-- Run any ad-hoc commands entered (TODO)
+- Run any ad-hoc commands entered.
-- Running custom commands defined in the configuration file (WIP)
+- Running custom commands defined in the configuration file.

 # Configuration